ChristoKolander/Shopping-Ecommerce/README.md

 5. Ctrl F5.
 6. Note: if you register as a new user in Development, you will be given "Administrator" role by default.
 Change this to "standardUser" in AccountController/Registration, or something else(see db for all roles seeded).

+Hard to find material on how to implement a shopping cart solution, but this is my initial approach.

   /C.